Selling An Apartment Building: What You Need to Know

 Here are some considerations and advice:

 - If you want to swap one property for another and avoid paying capital gain tax, you want to take advantage of the “1031 Exchange.”
-If you are swapping similar properties, deferring capital gains taxes can make it cheaper to get out of one property into another.
+If you are swapping similar properties, deferring capital gains taxes can make it cheaper to get out of one property into another or even more with the 200% rule.
 Learn more about the 1031 Exchange from our blog.

 - If you are retiring and not planning to reinvest the sales proceeds, consider arranging the sale of your apartment building so you can receive money in smaller installments.
 An experienced real estate broker or a financial planner might help you with that.